Quick Facts: Earning an Ed.D. in Kentucky

 BLS’s page on State Occupational Employment and Wage Estimates for Kentucky lists annual mean wages for education administrators.

-- Wages for Kentucky K-12 education administrators are often modest, but they’re not in the lowest bracket.
+- Wages for Kentucky kindergarten through secondary education administrators are often modest, but they’re not in the lowest bracket.
 You’ll usually see similar wage numbers in Indiana and Ohio.

 - KDE’s section on School District Personnel Information has reports on certified salary schedules, average classroom teacher salaries, superintendent salaries (organized by district), and more.